Get Some ZZZs With These Nighttime Allergy Relief Tips

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-1. “Lock down” your bedding – To keep dust mites at bay, use zippered covers for your pillow, mattress and box springs.
-When it comes to bedding, “You need something you can wash and dry in high heat,” Dr. Hong says.
+To keep dust mites at bay, use zippered covers for your pillow, mattress and box springs.
+“For bedding, you need something you can wash and dry in high heat,” Dr. Hong says.
 “And no feathers.
 Trade out feather pillows and down comforters for bedding made with synthetic materials.”

-3. Use window blinds – Use blinds rather than curtains to cover windows, since heavy draperies and upholstered curtains collect dust.
+Use blinds rather than curtains to cover windows since heavy draperies and upholstered curtains collect dust.

-4. Wash stuffed animals –These are a commonly overlooked breeding ground for dust mites.
+For kids, stuffed animals are a commonly overlooked breeding ground for dust mites.
 “Stuffed animals need to be washed weekly in hot water and dried on a high heat setting at least once a week,” says Dr. Hong.
 “If they can’t be washed should be sealed in plastic bags and left in the freezer overnight.”
 High heat and extreme cold will kill dust mites living deep inside a plush toy’s stuffing.

-9. Love pets from afar – Finally, Dr. Hong says, although your pet may be a member of the family, he needs his own sleeping space.
+Dr. Hong says, although your pets may be members of the family, they need their own sleeping space.
 “I’m always surprised at the number of allergy sufferers who allow pets in their bedrooms,” she says.
 “Hamsters, guinea pigs, mice and other pets should not be living in a person’s bedroom, and you shouldn’t allow cats and dogs to sleep on your bed.
 That will cut down on the amount of pet dander in the air.”